eyeyar03/Notes/design-patterns/README.md

 Converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+Intent: Converts one interface to another.
+(Decorator vs Adapter vs Facade)

+### Facade

+Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+Intent: Makes an interface simpler.
+(Decorator vs Adapter vs Facade)